 CO2 emissions from industrial processes refer only to non-energy emissions from cement production.
 CO2 emissions associated with the production of hydrogen feedstock for ammonia and methanol are included under hydrogen sector emissions.

-As in the bp Statistical Review, historical data for natural gas flaring data is taken from VIIRS Nightfire (VNF) data and produced by the Earth Observation Group (EOG), Payne Institute for Public Policy, Colorado School of Mines.
+Historical data for natural gas flaring data is taken from VIIRS Nightfire (VNF) data and produced by the Earth Observation Group (EOG), Payne Institute for Public Policy, Colorado School of Mines.
 The profiles for natural gas flaring in the scenarios assume that flaring moves in line with wellhead upstream output.

 Historical data on methane emissions associated with the production, transportation and distribution of fossil fuels are sourced from IEA estimates of greenhouse gas emissions.
 The profiles for future methane emissions assumed in the scenarios are based on fossil fuel production and take account of recent policy initiatives such as the Global Methane Pledge.
 The net change in methane emissions is the aggregation of future changes to fossil fuel production and methane intensity.